SuperBoots/lazyblaze/README.md

 ## *Special Instructions - Removing Files from Backblaze Backup - Part 1*
 *There are three main reasons I've needed to remove files from Backblaze backups, either they're causing issues with running the scripts, causing system instability, or they're just excessively large and it's making your restore process take forever.
 Whatever the reason, the method for removing files from your backup is the same.*
-1. *Identify the folders/files that are adding too much to storage size and add them to the <backblazeclean> section of the LocalConfig.xml (default location `C:\NewMachineSetupConfig\`).*
+1. *Identify the folders/files that are adding too much to storage size and add them to the <backblazeclean> section of the LocalConfig.xml (default location `C:\LazyBlazeConfig\`).*
 1. *At this point there should be two backups on backblaze.com for this machine, one that is the 'real' backup and one that was created today (because a new one is created whenever you install Backblaze).
 Identify the old (real) backup and the new (empty) backup*
 1. *If you've managed to keep the new backup empty, or a least keep any of the files you're trying to remove out of it, then you can just let the new backup be the backup going forward.
 In this case, skip the rest of 'Removing Files from Backblaze Backup - Part 1'*
 1. *You should only be at this step if you need to throw away the new backup and start a new one*